 - If an ISFJ is angry at someone, they may prefer to avoid them rather than confront the situation directly.

-- ISFJs have been known to express anger with passive aggressive behavior.
+- ISFJs have been known to express anger with passive-aggressive behavior.

 - They need time to sort out their feelings before dealing with whatever made them angry.

 INFJs and ISFJs are both gentle, caring souls who are fulfilled by helping other people reach their potential.
-They may perceive things differently — the INFJ via a big picture and the ISFJ through the details — but they both make invaluable contributions to the world.
+They may perceive things differently — the INFJ via the big picture and the ISFJ through the details — but they both make invaluable contributions to the world.